Dieterbe/dieterblog/content/posts/software-values.md

 Regardless of which company they work for, if any.
 If you do something valuable, it deserves compensation.
 This can be achieved by having code be written by software vendors and them monetizing it (what a concept!), by users contributing to a shared OSS project in their own best interest, or of course, the various compensation schemes that are starting to spring up (sponsoring, tip jars, bounties, etc) but need to mature.

-Situations where a developer's hobby projects gets commercially adopted, and then said developer is burdended with the support load and responsibilities without compensation, is a situation to avoid.
+Situations where a developer's hobby projects gets commercially adopted, and then said developer is burdened with the support load and responsibilities without compensation, is a situation to avoid.
 But there are various solutions to this.

 To summarize: Proprietary software has a more predictable compensation (for now).
 Currently, OSS has a "lack of compensation" problem for some cases/projects, but I think we'll overcome that.